igorwaw/web-advent/content/2016/04-obscurity/index.md

 Get it?
 Let's start from the inside.
 We define a lambda function for key, it returns a tuple. x[1] is the value, - for reversing the sort order.
 Then x[0] is the key.

-Part 2 was a simple cypher - addition, subtraction and modulo is all that's needed.
+Part 2 was a simple cypher - addition, subtraction and modulo are all that's needed.

 ```python
 #!/usr/bin/python3